FormsWizard/AI-Wizard-Demo/README.md

-# An AI Form generator showcase
+# AI Form Generator Showcase

-This is a showcase of a form generator that uses AI to generate forms.
-The form generator is library.
-The form generator uses the [GPT-4o-mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) model to generate the form fields based on the user input.
+This repository showcases an AI-powered form generator that leverages the [GPT-4o-mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) model from OpenAI to dynamically generate form fields based on user-provided input.
+The application is capable of filling out the forms by analyzing content from user-supplied files.

-In addition, the generated form can be filled by analyzing a file provided by the user.
-The form fields are filled based on the content of the file.

-The form generator can be used to generate forms for various purposes such as surveys, questionnaires, feedback forms, etc.
+The form generator is designed for various applications including surveys, questionnaires, and feedback forms among others.

 ## User Manual

-When you open the Demo you will e asked for a valid OpenAI Key, which is needed to use the GPT-4 model.
-You can get an API key from the OpenAI website.
-Because we run in a serverless environment, the key is not stored and you will need to provide it every time you run the demo.
+Upon launching the demo, users are prompted to enter a valid OpenAI API key, necessary for utilizing the GPT-4 model.
+API keys can be obtained directly from the OpenAI website.
+Due to the serverless nature of the environment, the key must be provided each time the demo is run.

-Click on "KI gestütztes Formular generieren" to open a prompt where you can enter the text that you want to use as input for the form generator.
-The form generator will then generate the form fields based on the input text.
+To initiate form generation, select "KI gestütztes Formular generieren" to input text that will serve as the basis for the form fields.
+Alternatively, the microphone icon allows for speech-to-text input.
-You can also click on the microphone icon to use speech-to-text to enter the input text.

-After clicking in "Submit" the form will be generated.

-You can review the generated form and the JSON-Schema, that the AI has generated based on you prompt.
-Currently we have set a maxToken limit of 3000 tokens, which means that the AI will only generate 1000 tokens.
-If you want to generate more tokens, you can change the maxToken limit in the code.
-So don't expect huge data schemata to be generated at once.
-Nevertheless you can save each generated form by clicking "apply" and reuse that form later.
-This means you can nest forms and create complex data structures.

-## Where is my data stored?
+Once the "Submit" button is clicked, the form is generated and can be reviewed along with the JSON Schema produced by the AI based on the provided prompt.
+A token limit of 3000 has been set; however, adjustments to this limit can be made in the code to accommodate larger data schemas.
+Each form can be saved for later use by selecting "apply," facilitating the creation of nested forms and complex data structures.

+## Data Storage

-Because this is a serverless live Demo your data is only stored within the browsers local storage.
-This means that if you close the browser or clear the cache, your data will be lost.
-If you want to store your data permanently you can download the JSON-Schema and save it on your local machine.
-You can download and restore the data at any time using the initial greeting screen.
+As this is a live serverless demo, data is stored locally within the browser's storage.
+Closing the browser or clearing the cache will result in data loss.
+For permanent storage, users can download the Data and Schemata and save it on their device.
+Data can be restored at any time from the initial greeting screen.

-## How can I use the generated form?
+## Utilizing the Generated Form

-When you click on "Formular ersetzen" in the Left Sidebar, you can replace the current form with a new one.
-You can also drag and drop into the current form to create a deeper nested form.
-This way you can create complex data structures.
+By selecting "Formular ersetzen" in the left sidebar, users can replace the current form with a new one or integrate additional forms through drag-and-drop, allowing for the creation of complex data structures.

-## Give me an example
+## Example

 ### Festival organization